 - Part 2 Driving skills DVD video (3 disks, 5 hours of video)

 - Practical Test guide software (1 DVD-rom)

 In addition, your local LDC DVSA ORDIT qualified trainer would tailor a programme of in-car training to meet your specific needs.
 This in-car training would usually be spread over a number of sessions and be provided on a one-to-one basis to ensure no time is wasted waiting for or watching someone else drive.
 10 hours of in-car training is provided on a one-to-one basis as standard.
 However, you can choose to share your in-car training with another LDC student, in which case the training hours allotted would be doubled (i.e. increased pro-rata) to 20 hours.
-Up to a further 9 hours of free remedial one-to-one in-car Part 2 training is available in the unlikely event that you should not pass first time.
+On the Premium Course option up to a further 8 hours of free remedial one-to-one in-car Part 2 training is available in the unlikely event that you should not pass first time.
 Therefore, you are potentially looking at over 40 hours of training for Part 2 in total.

 Last year, of those who completed their training with LDC, 98% passed Part 2 of the qualifying exam within the three attempts allowed (of which 76% passed on their first attempt).
 The national pass rate for Part 2 tests taken in 2014/15 as published in the DVSA Annual Report over all attempts was only 54.4%.
 From this you will appreciate that LDC have a significantly better success rate than the norm for Part 2.

 Please note if you fail three attempts at Part 2 the DVSA require you to start the qualification process again and not until 2 years have elapsed from passing Part 1.